Disentangling Object Motion and Occlusion for Unsupervised Multi-frame Monocular Depth

 \subsection{Occlusion-aware Cost Volume}

-To encode the geometric constraints through the temporal frames while solving the occlusion problem introduced by dynamic objects motions, we propose an Occlusion-aware Cost Volume $CV^{o} \in R^{|P|\times W\times H\times C}$, where $P=\{p_{1}, p_{2}, ..., p_{i}\}$ is the pre-defined depth hypothesizes, and $C$ is the channel number.
+To encode the geometric constraints through the temporal frames while solving the occlusion problem introduced by dynamic objects motions, we propose an Occlusion-aware Cost Volume $CV^{occ} \in R^{|P|\times W\times H\times C}$, where $P=\{p_{1}, p_{2}, ..., p_{|P|}\}$ is the pre-defined depth hypothesis, $C$ is the channel number.

-As shown in Fig.~\ref{fig:cv}, we warp the feature map $F^{d}_{t-1}$ of the dynamic object disentangled image $I^{d}_{t-1}$ to the current frame image plane with all pre-defined depth hypothesis $p_{i}$.
+As shown in Fig.~\ref{fig:cv}, we warp the feature map $F^{d}_{t-1}$ of the dynamic object disentangled image $I^{d}_{t-1}$ to the current frame image plane with all pre-defined depth hypothesis $P$.
 The cost volume layer $CV_{i}$ is the $L1$ difference between the warped feature map $F^{w}_{i}$ and the current frame feature map $F_{t}$.
 We obtain the cost volume $CV$ by stacking all the layers.
 For each pixel, the cost value is supposed to be lower when the corresponding depth hypothesis is closer to the actual depth.
 The cost values over different depth hypotheses are supposed to encode the inverse probability distribution of the actual depth.

 In Fig.~\ref{fig:cv}, the black area in the image $I^{d}_{t-1}$ corresponds to the backgrounds which may be visible at time $t$ but are occluded by the dynamic object at time $t-1$.
 The $L1$ difference between the feature of backgrounds at time $t$ and the feature of black pixels is meaningless, which pollutes the distribution of the cost volume.
-We propose to replace these values with non-occluded area cost values within a local window.
+We propose to replace these values with non-occluded area cost values from neighboring depth hypothesis $p'$.
 This preserves the global cost distribution and leads the training gradients flow to the nearby non-occluded areas.
 Our ablation study in Sec.~\ref{sec:exp} confirms the effectiveness of our design.

-where $O$ and $V$ are the set of occluded and visible areas in $F^{w}$, $r$ is the local window of $p$.
+where $O/V$ are the set of occluded/visible areas in $F^{w}$, $r$ is the neighbors of $p$.